1995parham/dotfiles/README.md

 I cannot use `vim` or `neovim` on windows so I use them on WSL with Ubuntu 20.04 and use VScode on Windows.
 Also it would be nice to install [pshazz](https://github.com/lukesampson/pshazz) based on [this](https://github.com/lukesampson/scoop/wiki/Theming-Powershell) article.

+Currently I use WSL with `git.exe` because of its hanging issue and also I have to remove passphase for windows private key because there is no way to store it somewhere.

 ## Tips and Tricks

 [![](https://img.shields.io/badge/askubuntu-bookmarks-orange?style=flat-square&logo=ubuntu)](https://askubuntu.com/users/425876/parham-alvani?tab=bookmarks)